by Matt Slick

 This verse is answered the same way as Jer.
 7:31.

-Is the Lord actually saying that He did not think of something?
-Even in Open Theism, God knows all things actual as well as potential.
+Is the Lord actually saying He did not think of something?
+Even in open theism, God knows all things actual as well as potential.
 That means God can know all things in the present tense as well as all possibilities of things that could exist.
-Certainly God who knew the past sins of Israel would have thought about their doing such sin--as horrible as it was.
+Certainly, God who knew the past sins of Israel would have thought about them doing such sin--as horrible as it was.
 So, it doesn't make sense to interpret this as God admitting that He never thought of something.